In this article

 • Deposit account: You may be required to open a deposit account and maintain a minimum balance with the lender.
 A deposit account is typically linked to the credit card, acting as a safety net for the lender, much like a personal credit card with a security deposit.

-• Significant revenue and profitability: You may need to prove that your business generates a substantial amount of annual profit.
+• Significant revenue and profitability: You may need to prove that your business generates a substantial annual profit

 Consider corporate cards